 Many pupils with severe, profound or complex learning disabilities experience difficulties in monitoring and regulating their own behaviour, and staff who work in these environments require a range of skills in order to meet these everyday challenges.
-Brookfields School recognises the importance of continuing professional development and provides induction and INSET training to all staff to support them to fulfil their professional duties effectively.
+Brookfields School recognises the importance of continuing professional development and provides induction and training to all staff to support them to fulfil their professional duties effectively.
 Specific training for staff to develop their understanding of using a PBS approach in supporting pupils to overcome behaviour difficulties is made available to staff at several points during the year.
 In addition, the school has identified particular staff (who have received additional training in PBS) to act as Behaviour Practice Leads within the school.
 Behaviour Practice Leads are able to provide training and support to all staff in school to respond to the behavioural needs of their pupils.
-It is recommended that Behaviour Practice Lead also receive additional training to be able complete simple functional assessments of behaviour to assess pupils' needs for pupils receiving support at a tier 2 level.
-Practice leads use their professional knowledge to support staff in creating positive behaviour support plans to support pupils if they are needed.

-With their own professional training, and the additional support offered by Behaviour Practice Leads, most staff in school will be able to meet the everyday behaviours which may cause concern of their pupils, without needing to produce prescriptive behavioural programmes.
-Where more specific actions and responses are needed, this may be accomplished by including guidance within a pupil's pen portrait, pupil profile LRT, individual education plan or similar documentation.
+With their own professional training and the additional support offered by Behaviour Practice Leads, most staff in school will be able to meet the everyday behaviours which may cause concern, without needing to produce prescriptive behavioural programmes.
+Where more specific actions and responses are needed, this may be accomplished by including guidance within a pupil's pen portrait or profile, individual education plan or similar documentation.

 Where additional support is required for pupils at a tier 3 level, these pupils will receive more intensive, individualised programmes of support.
-Multi disciplinary teams will support through the completion of detailed and comprehensive functional behaviour assessment and support to plan intervention is required.
+Multi-disciplinary teams will support through the completion of detailed and comprehensive functional behaviour assessment and support to plan intervention is required.